 - Computer science education for social good.
 Michael Goldweber, John Barr, Elizabeth Patitsas.
 SIGCSE 2013.

 - A framework for enhancing the social good in computing education: a values approach.
 Michael Goldweber, John Barr, Tony Clear, Renzo Davoli, Samuel Mann, Elizabeth Patitsas, Scott Portnoff.
 Working Group Report.
-ITiCSE, July 2012.
-(Slides here)
+ITiCSE, July 2012. (pdf and slides here).
+Won the Best Working Group award.

 On CS1/2 assessments (2013)I participated in an ITiCSE 2013 working group on collecting and categorizing CS1/2 multiple choice questions.